 Outsloped trails (trails that slant to allow rain to run off) make trail riding a bit more challenging.
+Accepting that challenge means keeping your weight shifted into the slope.
+Denying the challenge means sliding off the trail.

 It also helps to know which trails you can ride and who else might be on those same trails.
 These are signs currently used in some areas to designate trail types and restrictions.